veenayagam/diamond/README.md

 ## 3. Methodology
 ### 3.1.
 Data Pipeline
-The data is first loaded, visualize and pre-processed by checking null values and remove unwanted features.
+The data is first loaded, visualize, and pre-processed by checking null values and removing unwanted features.
 Then data perform numerical encoding for features because its rank based.
 Finally, the data split into train size of 80% and test size of 20% respectively.

 ### 3.2.
 Model Pipeline
 Feedforward neural network is used for this regression problem.
-The data been standardlize during this phase.
+The data have been standardized during this phase.
 The figure below shows the structure of the model.

 ![Model Structure](img/model.png)